Japan's vaccine programme chief denies reports of May roll-out | Health

 Japan's vaccine programme chief denies reports of May roll-out

-The chief of Japan's COVID-19 vaccination programme denied media reports that vaccinations for the general population may start in May, as the country battles a third wave that has brought record numbers of infections and serious cases.
+The chief of Japan's COVID-19 vaccination programme on Wednesday denied media reports that vaccinations for the general public may start in May, as the country battles a third wave that has brought record numbers of infections and serious cases.

-Local media, including public broadcaster NHK, cited an anonymous source close to the government as saying vaccinations could reach the general public as soon as May.
+Media, including public broadcaster NHK, cited an anonymous source close to the government as saying vaccinations could reach the public as soon as May.
 "Oh no, NHK, please don't go around making vaccination roll-out schedules like that.
-It's bogus," administrative reform minister Taro Kono, who was selected to spearhead the vaccine roll-out this week, tweeted on Wednesday.
+It's bogus," administrative reform minister Taro Kono, who was selected to spearhead the vaccine roll-out this week, said on Twitter.

-The daily Yomiuri said the government was aiming to inoculate most of the population by July, ahead of the Tokyo 2020 Olympics scheduled to start July 23.
-The government has so far said it would prioritise medical workers, the elderly, and those with pre-existing conditions in its vaccine programme expected to start by the end of February, but has not provided a timeline beyond that.
+The daily Yomiuri said the government was aiming to inoculate most of the population by July, ahead of the Tokyo 2020 Olympics scheduled to start on July 23.
+The government has said it would prioritise medical workers, the elderly, and those with pre-existing conditions in its vaccine programme expected to start by the end of February but has not provided a timeline beyond that.

-Chief Cabinet Secretary Katsunobu Kato told a daily news briefing on Wednesday that the "timeline for vaccination for the broader population would be decided after the vaccine is approved".
-The timeline for the roll-out has garnered interest in Japan, with Prime Minister Yoshihide Suga saying that the vaccines are key to a safe Olympics.
+Chief Cabinet Secretary Katsunobu Kato told a daily news briefing the "timeline for vaccination for the broader population would be decided after the vaccine is approved".
+The timing of the campaign is of particular interest given that Prime Minister Yoshihide Suga has said vaccines are key to a safe Olympics.

+Japan has arranged to buy 540 million doses from multiple Western developers including Pfizer Inc, whose vaccine is expected to be the first to win regulatory approval.
+Japan has concluded a contract to buy 144 million doses of Pfizer's vaccine in 2021, the health ministry said on Wednesday, pending domestic approval.
+That is a 24 million dose increase on an earlier agreement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)